|Master of Biomedical Science / Master of Public Health (Health Systems and Policy) Dual Degree Program

 Group 5: Health Care Policy OR Public Health Policy and Practice

-Students will choose 9 elective credits within the GSBS Master of Biomedical Sciences program and 6 Fieldwork credits within the SPH Health System and Policy program to satisfy the remainder of the credits to complete the MBS/MPH dual degree with Rutgers University School of Public Health.
+Students will choose 9 elective credits within the GSBS Master of Biomedical Sciences program and 6 Fieldwork credits within the Rutgers SPH Health System and Policy program to satisfy the remainder of the credits to complete the MBS/MPH dual degree with Rutgers School of Public Health.

-In conclusion, to complete this proposed dual degree program of 57 credits, the MBS portion will require completion of 12 credits of MBS core courses, 9 credits of GSBS elective courses and 9 credits of crossover courses from the SPH, specifically from Introduction to Biostatistics, Introduction to Epidemiology, and Introduction to Environmental Health while the MPH portion will require 15 credits of SPH core courses, 15 credits of SPH required courses, 6 credits of SPH fieldwork credits and 9 credits of crossover courses from the GSBS, specifically from Fundamentals I, II, and III.
+In conclusion, to complete this dual degree program of 57 credits, the MBS portion will require completion of 12 credits of MBS core courses, 9 credits of GSBS elective courses and 9 credits of crossover courses from the SPH, specifically from Introduction to Biostatistics, Introduction to Epidemiology, and Introduction to Environmental Health while the MPH portion will require 15 credits of SPH core courses, 15 credits of SPH required courses, 6 credits of SPH fieldwork credits and 9 credits of crossover courses from the GSBS, specifically from Fundamentals I, II, and III.
 All crossover courses must be a ‘B’ grade or better in order to transfer from the GSBS to the SPH and vice versa.
-Award of the dual master’s degree is contingent upon satisfactorily completing all requirements of both Rowan GSBS and Rutgers University School of Public Health, with an overall grade point average of 3.00 or higher from each individual school as well as any other program specific requirement, i.e., GSBS core course academic average of 3.00 or higher.
+Award of the dual master’s degree is contingent upon satisfactorily completing all requirements of both Rowan GSBS and Rutgers School of Public Health, with an overall grade point average of 3.00 or higher from each individual school as well as any other program specific requirement, i.e., GSBS core course academic average of 3.00 or higher.